Alert

 Paying consumers

 a.
-A standard $330.00 (GST excl) payment per meeting.
-Members are also entitled to preparation time where appropriate.
-Preparation time will generally be half a day for every full meeting day.
-In some cases, more or less may be appropriate depending upon the nature of the work to be undertaken, which covers 0.5 day of pre-reading agenda documents, preparation and one-day full meeting attendance.
+Members will receive a standard payment of $355.00 (excluding GST) per meeting.
+If shorter meetings or Zoom meetings are required, a pro rata hourly rate will apply.
+Members are also entitled to payment for preparation time where appropriate.
+Preparation time will generally be half a day for every full meeting day, for pre-reading of agenda documents and other preparation.
+In some cases, more or less time may be appropriate depending on the nature of the work to be undertaken.

 Implementation